 Start piping directly onto your parchment lined cookie sheet.
 Then simply scrape off the frosting back into the pastry bag and you’re good to go.
 Easy right!

-The brownie recipe comes from one of my very own favourite magazines, Better Homes and Garden.
+The brownie recipe comes from one of my favourite magazines, Better Homes and Garden.

-I tweaked it somewhat, simply for personal taste, by using my favourite cream cheese frosting.
+I tweaked it somewhat, simply for personal taste, by using a luscious cream cheese frosting.

 Then, I tinted the frosting with orange icing colour and switched it up to give it a Halloween flare.
 I just adore the chocolate and cream cheese combination!